Software Asset Management Best Practices

 Managing Software-as-a-Service

-Similarly, cloud-based software, or software-as-a-service (SaaS) is provided on a subscription basis.
-Consequently, it becomes an annual expense and is recorded on the income statement much like equipment lease payments.
-If cloud-based software is not proactively managed, especially the procurement of SaaS, expenses can become quite significant.
+Software-as-a-service (SaaS) is provided on a subscription basis.
+This is an annual expense and is recorded on the income statement like equipment lease payments.
+If cloud-based software is not proactively managed, especially the procurement of SaaS, expenses can become significant.

 Software Is Licensed Not Owned